isaiah2k/phase-1-Project/Readme.md

 The Habit Tracker uses json-server to store your habit data locally.
 This means the app saves and retrieves habits from a local db.json file.

 ### Devices
 This application was made using macOS.
-Works on macOS and Linux PC systems, not made for mobile.
+Works on macOS and Linux PC systems, not made for mobile devices.